Kagu: Distribution and habitat

 The kagu is endemic to the forests and shrubland of New Caledonia.
 Within that island group it is restricted to the main island of Grande Terre.
-There is no evidence that it occurred on the Loyalty Islands, although fossil remains of the extinct lowland form R. orarius have been found on the Ile des Pines.
+There is no evidence that it occurred on the Loyalty Islands, although fossil remains of the extinct lowland form R. orarius have been found on the Isle of Pines.
 The kagu is a habitat generalist and able to exist in a range of different forest types if sufficient prey is present, from rain forest to drier lowland forest.
-They are also able to feed in some drier shrubland associated with the island's ultrabasic rocks, although not in the poorest, low-prey shrubland of this type.
+They are also able to feed in some drier shrubland associated with the island's ultramafic rocks, although not in the poorest, low-prey shrubland of this type.
 They are also absent from areas where extensive ground cover makes foraging difficult, such as grassland or areas with high fern cover, but may pass through such areas to reach other foraging areas.
 The species has undergone some range contraction due to hunting and predation by introduced species.
 Its original, pre-human distribution, and the extent to which it and its sister species R. orarius coexisted in lowland areas of New Caledonia, is still not fully understood and awaits further research into the subfossil record.

 Behaviour and ecology

 Kagu are territorial, maintaining year-round territories of around 10-28 ha.
 They have a clan-based social organization, with families composed of one breeding female and one to three breeding males.
 Male offspring also help to defend their parents' territorial claims.
-However the social organisation of kagu has been disrupted in recent years due to attacks by dogs and families.
+However the social organisation of kagu has been disrupted in recent years due to attacks by dogs.
 Cases where either the breeding male or female have been killed have led to non-fraternal polyandrous behaviour.
-Cooperative and unrelated polyandry is rare in birds, but has been seen in species such as the Dunnock and the Tasmanian nativehen.
+Cooperative and unrelated polyandry is rare in birds, but has been seen in species such as the dunnock and the Tasmanian nativehen.

 Within the territory the pairs are solitary during the non-breeding season, and may have separate but overlapping foraging areas.
 Kagus make a range of different sounds, most commonly while duetting in the morning, each duet lasting about 15 minutes.
 The kagu's crest and wings are used in territorial displays towards other kagu, slightly different displays are used towards potential predators.
 Territorial disputes may be resolved by fighting using wings and bills; in the wild this seldom results in serious injuries.